sethwoodworth/Tenniel-Illustrations-for-Alice-in-Wonderland_114/README.rst

 :Book id: 114

-This is a git repository of the source files for the book Alice in Wonderland by Lewis Carroll, with illustrations by by Tenniel, John, Sir, 1820-1914.
+This is a git repository of the source files for the book Alice in Wonderland by Lewis Carroll, with illustrations by Tenniel, John, Sir, 1820-1914.
 This book is in the Public Domain, see the LICENSE file for details.

 Found an error?
 ===============